BUILDS-/builds-workshops/react-app/README.md

 ## What is ReactJS?

 React is an open-source Javascript library that is used for building UI, specifically for handling the view layer for web and mobile apps.
-React is great for creating reusuble UI compoenents.
+React is great for creating reusable UI components.

 ### JSX
 React uses JSX, which is Javascript that allows using HTML tag syntax.